Krumpet/OVSDownloader/README.md

 This has something to do with Windows Management Framework, please download the latest version from Microsoft.
 Version 5.1 is here: https://www.microsoft.com/en-us/download/details.aspx?id=54616

 Retry downloader.exe after installing the above.

+* Error when downloading any files: msdl.exe doesn't work with Hebrew in folder names, as far as I can tell.
+Please try to save to a folder without Hebrew in its path.